cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

 # Pseudonym Calculation Procedure

-The following section describes how to calculate a pseudonym from a secret held by the Prover and the public context unique identifier.
-The pseudonym will be unique for different contexts (e.g., unique Verifier identifiers) and constant under constant inputs (i.e., the same `context_id` and `nym_secret`).
+The following pseudo code describes how the pseudonym is calculated from the `nym_secrets` held by the Prover and the public context identifier.
+The pseudonym will be unique for different contexts (e.g., unique Verifier identifiers) and constant under constant inputs (i.e., the same `context_id` and `nym_secrets`).
 The `context_id` is an octet string representing the unique identifier of the context in which the pseudonym will have the same value.
-The `nym_secret` value is a scalar calculated from secret input provided by the Prover and random (but not secret) input provided by the Signer.
-This will guarantee uniqueness of the `nym_secret` between different signatures and users.
+The `nym_secrets` value is a vector of scalars calculated from secret input provided by the Prover and random (but not secret) input provided by the Signer.
+This will guarantee uniqueness of the `nym_secrets` between different signatures and users.

 ```
-pseudonym = hash_to_curve_g1(context_id) * nym_secret
+OP = hash_to_curve_g1(context_id) // a point in the curve group G1
+z = hash_to_scalar(context_id)
+poly = sum i = 0 to N-1 of nym_secrets[i]*z^i // in the scalar field
+pseudonym = OP*poly // in the curve group G1
 ```

-Additionally, the `nym_secret` value will be signed by the BBS Signature.
+Additionally, the `nym_secrets` value will be signed by the BBS Signature.
 This will bind the pseudonym to a specific signature, held by the Prover.
-During proof generation, along the normal BBS proof, the Prover will generate a proof of correctness of the pseudonym, i.e., that it has the form described above, and that it was constructed using a `nym_secret` signed by the BBS signature used to generate that proof.
+During proof generation, along the normal BBS proof, the Prover will generate a proof of correctness of the pseudonym, i.e., that it has the form described above, and that it was constructed from the `nym_secrets` signed by the BBS signature used to generate that proof.

 # High Level Procedures and Information Flows

 To prevent forgeries in all cases all BBS messages are signed with the inclusion of some form of the provider pseudonym secret (`nym_secret`).
 In addition the pseudonym is always computed by the prover and sent with the proof to the verifier.
 While two different variations of signature and proof generation are given below based on the previously discussed unlinkability requirements there MUST be only one verification algorithm for the verifier to use.

-1. The Prover computes their input for the `nym_secret` (called `prover_nym`) and retained for use when calculating the `nym_secret` value.
+1. The Prover computes their input for the `nym_secrets` (called `prover_nyms`) and retained for use when calculating the `nym_secrets` value.
-2. The Prover will wrap up in a cryptographic commitment using the *CommitWithNym* procedures of Blind BBS the messages they want to include in the signature (`committed_messages`) and the `prover_nym` value, generating a `commitment_with_proof` and a `secret_prover_blind`.
+2. The Prover will wrap up in a cryptographic commitment using the *CommitWithNym* procedures of Blind BBS the messages they want to include in the signature (`committed_messages`) and the `prover_nyms` value, generating a `commitment_with_proof` and a `secret_prover_blind`.
-3. The `commitment_with_proof` is conveyed to the signer which then uses the signing procedures in Section (#signature-generation-and-verification-with-pseudonym) to create a BBS signature and their input for the `nym_secret` value, called `signer_nym_entropy`.
+3. The `commitment_with_proof` is conveyed to the signer which then uses the signing procedures in Section (#signature-generation-and-verification-with-pseudonym) to create a BBS signature and their input for the `nym_secrets` value, called `signer_nym_entropy`.
 They will convey both to the Prover.
-4. On receipt of the signature and the `signer_nym_entropy` value, the Prover verifies the signature using the procedure of section (#signature-generation-and-verification-with-pseudonym) and calculates the `nym_secret` value by adding their `prover_nym` secret and the provided `signer_nym_entropy` values.
+4. On receipt of the signature and the `signer_nym_entropy` value, the Prover verifies the signature using the procedure of section (#signature-generation-and-verification-with-pseudonym) and calculates the `nym_secrets` value by adding their `prover_nyms` secret and the provided `signer_nym_entropy` values as detailed in later sections.
-5. The Prover computes the *pseudonym* based on the `nym_secret` and the pseudonym's context identifier `context_id`.
+5. The Prover computes the *pseudonym* based on the `nym_secrets` and the pseudonym's context identifier `context_id`.
-6. The Prover generates a proof using `nym_secret`, `secret_prover_blind`, `signature`, `messages`, `committed_messages` and the indexes of the messages to be reveled from those two lists (i.e., `disclosed_indexes` and `disclosed_committed_indexes`)  using the procedures of Section (#proof-generation-with-pseudonym).
+6. The Prover generates a proof using `nym_secrets`, `secret_prover_blind`, `signature`, `messages`, `committed_messages` and the indexes of the messages to be reveled from those two lists (i.e., `disclosed_indexes` and `disclosed_committed_indexes`)  using the procedures of Section (#proof-generation-with-pseudonym).
 7. The Prover conveys the `proof` and `pseudonym` to the verifier.
 The verifier uses the procedure of Section (#proof-verification-with-pseudonym) to verify the proof.

 # BBS Pseudonym Interface

-The following section defines a BBS Interface that will make use of per-origin pseudonyms where the `nym_secret` value is only known to the prover.
+The following section defines a BBS Interface that will make use of per-origin pseudonyms where the `nym_secrets` value is only known to the prover.
 The identifier of the Interface, api_id,  is defined as `ciphersuite_id || H2G_HM2S_PSEUDONYM_`, where `ciphersuite_id` the unique identifier of the BBS ciphersuite used, as is defined in [Section 6](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-03.html#name-ciphersuites) of [@!I-D.irtf-cfrg-bbs-signatures]).

-The prover create a `nym_secret` value and keeps it secret.
-Only sending a commitment with the proof of the `nym_secret` that the signer will used when creating the signature.
+The prover create a `prover_nyms` value and keeps it secret.
+Only sending a commitment with the proof of the `prover_nyms` that the signer will used when creating the signature.

 ## Signature Generation and Verification with Pseudonym